CEDL2017/homework1/results/index.md

 handcamges loads the gesture labels and the images.

 4. nets
-I motified the mobilenet as the file "mobilenet2".
+I modified the mobilenet as the file "mobilenet2".
 The output of the model increase to three labels, to fit the homework task.

 ```
 end_points['Logits'] = logits